scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** melee
 - **Level Required:** 7/15

-You attempt to disarm an opponent, forcing them to drop their weapon.
-The target makes a Defense or Dexterity save against your unarmed attack, on hit their weapon falls to the ground, landing in an adjacent tile of your choosing.
-A creature standing on that tile can spend 2 AP retrieving the weapon.
+You attempt to disarm a creature, forcing them to drop their weapon.
+The creature makes a defense or dexterity save against your unarmed attack.
+On success they drop their weapon, landing on a tile of your choosing within 2 tiles of the creature.
+A creature standing on that tile can spend 2 AP to retrieve the weapon.

-***Enhanced:*** On a critical the target is also staggered until the end of their turn.
+***Enhanced:*** The creature is also staggered until the end of their turn on a critical.

 ___